tmathis720/Hydra/src/equation/docs/about_equation.md

 The `EquationManager` orchestrates the assembly of all equations, maintaining a unified workflow for:

-- **Flux Calculations**: Using appropriate numerical schemes for each equation.
+- **Flux Calculations**: Using appropriate numerical schemes for each equation, including accurate boundary condition application.
 - **Gradient Computations**: Sharing gradient calculations where possible to avoid redundant computations.
-- **Boundary Conditions**: Applying consistent boundary conditions across equations.
+- **Boundary Conditions**: Applying consistent boundary conditions across equations, ensuring physical accuracy.

 ### 4.4.
 Scalability